hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 ### When not to use

 - Don’t use a `CopySnippet` in a code block.
 Instead, use a `CopyButton.`

 - Avoid using the `CopySnippet` component for secure or sensitive information to maintain security.
-Instead, use, the component name, and paired with the `CopyButton`
+Instead, use, the component name, and paired with the `CopyButton`.

 - Take precautions to prevent accidental overwriting of important clipboard content using the `CopySnippet` component.